If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 When looking for a home to buy, consider the affordability of your location.
 Here are five places in Kansas that have been recognized for their low cost of living.

-Topeka is one of the most affordable urban areas in the United States, coming in at number 22 on Niche's list of cities with the lowest cost of living.
-It's also a great place to buy a home, ranked 17 out of 228 cities ranked.
-The 57% of residents who own their own homes benefit from a low median home value of $102,600, compared to the national average of $184,700.
-Property taxes in Shawnee County are relatively high though, coming in at an average of 1.49% of home's assessed fair market value, according to Tax Rates.org.
+Topeka is one of the most affordable urban areas in the U.S., coming in at No. 12 on Niche's list of cities with the lowest cost of living.
+It's also a great place to buy a home, ranked 17 out of 228 on Niche's list of the best cities in America to buy a house.
+The 56% of residents who own their own homes benefit from a low median home value of $103,200, compared to the national average of $217,500.
+Property taxes in Shawnee County are relatively high though, coming in at an average of 1.49% of home's assessed fair market value, according to Tax-rates.org.

 While most people purchase a home close to work and family, paying attention to cost of living is also important.
 Buying a cheaper home means borrowing less, which should keep mortgage loan costs down, and make it easier to pay off your housing debt.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.